 Note: 1) A positive (negative) difference in the fiscal balance implies the actual fiscal balance improved (deteriorated) over the budgeted balance.
 A positive contribution of revenue implies the actual revenue collection was better than the budgeted revenue, while a positive contribution of expenditure implies the actual expenditure was lower than the budgeted expenditure; 2) See Appendix IV for the decomposition methodology.
 5. Revenue performance in FY2023 was mixed, reflecting differences in economic structure and policy responses.
 In general, the recovery in domestic demand and employment contributed to an increase in income-based taxes, and high inflation boosted consumption-based taxes.
 However, oil prices, stabilized from the peak in 2022, moderated resource-based revenue in Brunei, Indonesia, and Malaysia, and the semiconductor downcycle dampened corporate income tax collection in Korea.
 Economic slowdown and value-added tax (VAT) rate reduction to support economic growth reduced tax revenue in Vietnam.
-Additionally, lower carry-over revenue in Japan resulted in a decline in non-tax revenue (Figure 5).
+Additionally, lower carry-over revenue in Japan and smaller net investment returns contribution after top-ups to endowment/trust fund resulted in a decline in non-tax revenue in Singapore (Figure 5).
 Overall, revenue growth in FY2023 was slower than nominal GDP growth, causing revenue as a percentage of GDP to drop and remain below pre-pandemic levels (Figure 6).